 My Observations

-These tampers from Motta are very much what I’d class as a basic tamper.
+These tampers from Motta are extremely much what I’d class as a fundamental tamper.

-They’re the very regular tamper shape, with a wooden deal with & a stainless steel base.
+They’re the extremely typical tamper shape, with a wooden handle & a stainless steel base.
 As you’ll see shortly, Motta do explore the mildly unusual when it comes to tamper shapes.

 This one, but, is about as usual as you can get for a tamper.